Skip to content

 Share article

-Mulled wine, bratwurst, and a more or less shapely conifer with lots of lights and glitter: this is what you can find in almost every major city during the Advent season, and many of these Christmas markets are very beautiful.
-But where can you find markets under railroad bridges, in an Advent calendar, or with an erotic twist?
-TRAVELBOOK shows 16 extraordinary Christmas markets for a guaranteed varied Advent season.
+Mulled wine, bratwurst, and a more or less shapely fir tree with plenty of lights and glitter: You can find this during Advent in almost every major city, and many of these Christmas markets are very beautiful.
+But where are the markets under railway bridges, in an Advent calendar, or with an erotic twist?
+TRAVELBOOK presents 16 extraordinary Christmas markets for a guaranteed varied Advent season.

 Baden-Württemberg

-The Christmas market in the Ravenna Gorge is set beneath an aqueduct (also shown in the large photo above)
+The Christmas market in the Ravenna Gorge takes place under an aqueduct (see also large photo above)

-At the gorge exit to the upper Höllental valley in the Upper Black Forest, there is a Christmas market that is definitely one of the most extraordinary Christmas markets in the country: 40 wooden huts are set up under an illuminated viaduct, offering arts and crafts, savory, as well as sweet treats from the Black Forest – such as ham, Schupfnudeln, tarte flambée, and hot baked apple liqueur.
+At the exit of the gorge to the upper Hell Valley in the Black Forest, a Christmas market takes place that is undoubtedly one of the most extraordinary in the country: Under an illuminated viaduct, 40 wooden huts are set up, offering arts and crafts and hearty as well as sweet treats from the Black Forest–such as ham, potato noodles, tarte flambée, and hot baked apple liqueur.

 Bavaria